MatAtBread/AI-UI/guide/prototype.md

 if (elt.boolIter)           // ❌ Always true - objects are always true.
 Use `== true` or `!= false`
 if (!elt.boolIter)          // ❌ Always false - objects are always true, and !true is falsy if (elt.boolIter.valueOf()) // ✅ Explicitly retrieves the primitive value of the iterable

+// Type coercion only occurs if one of the operands is itself a primitive if (elt1.boolIter == elt2.boolIter)                       // ❌ Always false - the objects are different, even if they hol;d the same value.
+NOTE: this will be true if elt1 and elt2 represent the same element! if (elt1.boolIter === elt2.boolIter)                      // ❌ Always false - same as above if (elt1.boolIter.valueOf() == elt2.boolIter)             // ✅ Works - LHS is a primitive
+if (elt1.boolIter == elt2.boolIter.valueOf())             // ✅ Works - RHS is a primitive
+if (elt1.boolIter.valueOf() === elt2.boolIter.valueOf())  // ✅ Works - Both are primitive, no coercion required
 ```

-The way iterables are implemented, you can always call `.valueOf()` to get the underlying value the iterable represents, as in the last example above.
+The way iterables are implemented, you can always call `.valueOf()` to get the underlying value the iterable represents, as in the example above.

 Similarly, if the `iterable` declares an object rather than a primtive, it is _always_ spread into a new object before being turned into an async iterable, so the source object doesn't hold inappropriate references to the iterable that might prevent garbage collection.